Colonial-Dev/VEX-21417B/Robot Coding Log.md

 ```
 Without macros, if I want to raise the front lift from its starting position, I have to write or copy-paste in the same three fairly long lines of code, which makes auton instructions an ugly, hard-to-maintain mess.

 With this macro, I can put `MAIN_LIFT_HOVER` wherever I want to get the same effect as writing the commands manually.
-Not only is this easier to write and read, it also makes changes easier, since I only have to edit the macro definition if the target values need tweaking.Macros can also take arguments.
+Not only is this easier to write and read, it also makes changes easier, since I only have to edit the macro definition if the target values need tweaking.

+Macros can also take arguments.
 A good example is my `THROTTLE` macro:
 ```cpp
 #define THROTTLE(x) \
 //The std::clamp just guards against setting the value to something